ikramkharou/news-_-inscription-_automation/README.md

 ## Notes

 - Proxy file is gitignored for security
-- Browser runs in visible mode by default for debugging
+- Browser runs in visible mode by default (use `--headless true` for headless)
-- Each scraper implements site-specific subscription logic
+- Each scraper implements site-specific subscription logic with human-like delays
 - Logging is configured for debugging and monitoring
+- All output uses logger instead of print statements